105 mm gun T5: Development

 The project to develop a tank gun of 105 mm (4.1 in) in caliber was first started during WWII in order to compete with increasing heavily armored German tanks.
 After the invasion of Europe, the Ordnance Department believed there would be a need for heavily armored tanks equipped with powerful armament to break through fortified areas.
 They proposed that existing M6 heavy tank prototypes be up-armored and mount the new 105mm T5E1.
 These modified T1E1s with the T5E1 gun in enlarged turrets (taken from the proposed T29 project) were designated M6A2E1.
 The M6A2E1 project did not proceed when Eisenhower rejected its use in Europe on August 18, 1944, but two M6A2E1s – without the increased armor – were used to test the armament and gun for the upcoming T29 heavy tank.

 The first models of the T29 heavy tank delivered mounted the T5E1.
 It was mounted in a large cast turret featuring a thick mantlet.
 With the passage of OCM 28848, the program changed to a postwar developmental study consisting of only eight tanks.
 The T29E1 and T29E3 series maintained the T5E1 during testing.
 Models T29 and T29E2 were equipped with the T5E2 gun.
 This was due to the smaller space available in the turret after the addition of a hydraulic power traverse and elevation mechanism developed from MIT that was tested on these models.

-The 105mm T5E1 was also used in the T28 super-heavy tank (later renamed 105 mm gun motor carriage T95).
+The 105mm T5E1 was also used in the T28 super-heavy tank (briefly renamed 105 mm gun motor carriage T95).
 In 1943 it was determined that there would soon be a need for a heavily armored and armed breakthrough tank.
 The turretless T28 was developed to meet these specifications.
 The T5E1 in the T28 was mounted in the hull of the tank with traverse limited to 10 degrees to the left and right of center, 15 degrees of elevation, and 5 degrees of depression.
 Two T28s were built, and both were armed with T5E1 guns.
 The T28 project was canceled in late 1947, bringing the end of the T5E1 being mounted in that tank.

 With the cancellation of the T28 super-heavy tank and T29 heavy tank projects in the late 1940s, work on the 105mm T5E1 and 105mm T5E2 was stopped before the gun ever fully completed trials.